-14 more deaths from the novel coronavirus (COVID-19) have been reported in the last 24 hours, raising the death toll from the pandemic to 228 in the country.
-Besides, the highest number of 887 fresh positive cases have been recorded in a single day.
-With this, the total number of positive cases climbed to 14,657.
+14 more people have died from the novel coronavirus (COVID-19) in the last 24 hours, raising the death toll from the pandemic to 328 in the country.
+Besides, the highest number of 1273 fresh cases have been recorded in a single day.
+With this, the total number of positive cases climbed to 22,268.

 DGHS Additional Director General (administration) Prof Nasima Sultana came up with the disclosure joining the daily health bulletin of the Directorate General of Health Services (DGHS) through online on Sunday.

-Meanwhile, 236 new people have recovered from the novel coronavirus over the past 24 hours, raising the total number of recoveries in the country to 2,650, the health official said.
+Besides, 256 new people have recovered from the novel coronavirus over the past 24 hours, raising the total number of recoveries in the country to 4,373 the health official said.

 The first coronavirus death was reported in the country on March 18, ten days after detection of the first COVID-19 cases.